|Nutritional Guidelines (per serving)|

 Fattoush is a popular salad in Middle Eastern cuisine and especially in Lebanon.
-In a sense, it's the Middle East's version of Italian panzanella which is a bread salad made with toasted croutons.
+It's similar to Italy'sPanzanella salad, which is a bread salad made with toasted croutons.
 Toasted bread cubes also feature prominently in Caesar salad, where the bread is often seasoned with grated Parmesan cheese.
-In panzanella, though, just as with fattoush, the bread is folded into the salad and is meant to absorb the dressing.
-Can I just say...yum!
+In Panzanella, though, just as with fattoush, the bread is folded into the salad and is meant to absorb the dressing.
+Can we just say...yum!

 Panzanella is frequently made with hunks of sourdough and fattoush typically uses pita bread.
 But there's no hard and fast rule about it.
 You can tear up whatever toasted bread you like and include it in fattoush because it's more a method than a rule.
-The important element is that the bread be mixed in to absorb the dressing as opposed to being just a garnish on top.
-Although toasting the bread is more typical, it's also possible to fry it, just as Mexican cuisine uses fried tortilla bowls or strips in salads.
+The important element is that the bread is mixed in to absorb the dressing as opposed to being just a garnish on top.

 - 1/4 cup green onions, chopped

-- 1 half head of romaine lettuce, torn into small pieces
+- 1 head romaine lettuce, torn into small pieces

 - 3 cloves garlic, crushed